-Professor Enase Okonedo, Dean of Lagos Business School (LBS), Nigeria has the responsibility for setting a strategic direction for the School, as well as overseeing all academic and administrative matters.
+In 2009, she became the first female, and third dean of Lagos Business School where she was responsible for setting the strategic direction for the School, as well as overseeing all academic and administrative matters.

 Okonedo, E., & Ajogwu, F. (2017).
 Rethinking the Concept of Non-Recourse in Project Finance.
 Journal of Corporate Governance, 9(1), 1957-1972.

 Okonedo, E., & Aluko, T. (2016).
 4 The Role of Accreditation in Overcoming the Challenges of Graduate Management Programs in Africa.
 Sustainable Management Development in Africa: Building Capabilities to Serve African Organizations, 64.